LIGHT

 /etc/hosts

-When we use the consul for service discovery, we need to use docker host network, and all the services will be bound to the same IP/host with different ports.
+When we use the consul for service discovery, we need to use the docker host network, and all the services will be bound to the same IP/host with different ports.
 In order to simplify the service reference and later we can use the domain name to access the SPA from the browser, let’s create a hostname lightapi.net in the /etc/hosts to point to the network address.

 First, use the following command to find out your local network IP address.